Clarissa-N/sql-challenge/README.md

   + **Resources Folder:** Contains the necessary CSV files for importing data into the database tables.

 # Instructions to Run the Files
-**1. Set Up the Database and Tables**
+**1. Set Up the Database and Tables:**

 Open and Execute the Schema Script:
   + Open the create_tables_schema.sql file in PGAdmin
   + Execute the entire script to create the tables

 **2. Import the Data:**
 After executing the schema, import the CSV data into the database tables in the following order:
 1. **titles**
 2. **Departments**
 3. **employees**